-Estimated reading time: 2 minutes
+Estimated reading time: 4 minutes

 Nepal is famous for trekking and climbing and is a dream destination for adventure seekers.
 With Everest, Annapurna, Dhaulagiri and several more of the highest peaks in the world within its borders, this is no surprise.
 There are many wonderful snow-capped mountains for climbing in Nepal.
 Besides the 10 mountains over 8000 metres in Nepal, there are other peak-climbing mountains between 6000 – 7000 metres in Nepal.
 For example, we take the names Mera Peak, Island Peak, Pisang Peak, and Paldor Peak.
 These are the perfect peaks for climbing where you do not need to be an expert climber.
 Around 236 peaks are available for expeditions or climbing, and 18 lower peaks are suitable for trekking.

-It allows travellers with limited climbing skills and experience and a limited budget to choose a climbing.
+It allows travellers with limited climbing skills and experience and a limited budget to choose a climb.
 It suits them—to get a taste of the wilderness above the snow line.
 And you can challenge yourself to climb in the footsteps of the great mountaineers.
 The popular trekking areas are more accessible than the extreme peaks over 8000m.
 Nepal Hiking can arrange climbing trips at a reasonable cost.

-Guides accompany all trekking expeditions for the entire trip and will ensure that you are properly acclimatized for the conditions you will encounter.
-It includes doing some easier treks at lower altitudes and spending time on less arduous pursuits such as visits to a local community museum or monastery.
+Our Guides accompany all trekking expeditions for the entire trip and will ensure that you are properly acclimatized for the conditions you encounter.
+It includes doing easier treks at lower altitudes and spending time on less arduous pursuits such as visiting a local community museum or monastery.
 On arrival, we will arrange a pick-up from the airport and transfer you to a hotel for your first night in Nepal.
 And the next day, you will get your first taste of walking in the Himalayas.
 You will then gradually trek up to the Himalayan range.
 After a few days of trekking, you will be ready to go further up to climb a mountain.